gacybercenter/kinetic/README.md

 This host will run your salt master as well as your pxe server.
 This is the host on which you will run ```bootstrap.sh```.
 Both the salt master and tftp will run in separate kvm virtual machines.
 4. All hosts can reach your salt master on TCP 4505/4506.
-There is no need for the master to be able to reach the hosts.
+There is no need for the master to be able to reach the hosts on their management interface.
 Salt has a pubsub architecture.
 5. Your dhcp server is issuing ipxe.efi as the efi 64 bit boot filename and next-server is set to pxe *NOTE* If your dhcp server does not support issuing hostname as next-server, you will need to create your own tftp server and have it issue [this](fixme) file.